cloudposse/atmos/website/docs/design-patterns/component-overrides.md

 After the Atmos components are provisioned in the top-level stacks, all Terraform components will get the `Layer` and `Team` tags from the corresponding layers.

-## Benefits

-The **Component Overrides** pattern provides the following benefits:

-- Allows to modify or override the configuration and behavior of groups of Atmos components without affecting other groups of Atmos components

-- Makes the configurations of groups of Atmos components easier to understand and [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)

 ## Related Patterns